Behind the Bickering: What Sibling Fights Are Really About

 Competition for Connection

 Many sibling conflicts boil down to one thing: “Do I matter as much as my sibling does?”
 Children, especially in moments of stress, may fight for attention or reassurance.
-The conflict may sound like “He’s looking at me!” but it’s often a coded message: “Do I still have your love, too?”
+The conflict may sound like “He’s looking at me!” but it’s often a coded message: “Do I still have your attention, too?”

 Clashing Temperaments